Auditions & Interviews

 2) Submit your audition or portfolio media

 Once you have applied for academic admission to Pace, you will be granted access to upload and submit your audition/portfolio materials to Acceptd by using your official Pace University ID number (given to you via email upon receipt of your application).
 Acceptd is the digital platform that Pace uses as an initial screening process for the in-person audition.
 All students are required to upload the required materials, per the program(s) of interest.
 Students will also select their first and second choice audition dates at time of submission.

 Submission requirements are outlined below and on the Acceptd website.
 The deadline to submit the digital audition and/or portfolio is February 15, 2017.

 Students will be allowed to submit materials to as many programs as they wish.
 Once prospective students have submitted materials for a specific program, they will not be permitted to resubmit to that same program; only one submission through Acceptd for each program will be allowed.

-To view audition or portfolio requirements for this portion of the audition, or to get started on your upload, please click on the link below and choose your intended major.
+To view audition or portfolio requirements for this portion of the audition, or to get started on your upload, please click HERE.

 3) Get a callback

 Our faculty will review each digital submission and issue callbacks to those students we wish to attend either on-campus or regional auditions or interviews.
 Students will be notified via email of the faculty’s decision within one week of submission, and if given a callback, will be granted either their first or second choice audition date.